At Bestoutcome, we implement our award-winning Project, Portfolio Management (PPM) Tool, PM3, to the private, public and charity sectors.

 So, let’s look at two ways of managing your resources using PM3 and other PPM tools.

-First, we will look at the benefits that can be accrued from resource / capacity planning.
+First, we will look at the benefits that can be accrued from resource planning and capacity planning.

 There are a number of ways that projects or ideas can be prioritised.
 These include: